I want to use a third-party identity provider (IdP) to configure AWS IAM Identity Center for my Amazon Cognito user pool.

 Complete the following steps:

-- In the Hosted UI section, choose Edit.
+- In the Login pages section, choose Edit.

 Test the setup

-If you're redirected to your app client's callback URL, then you're logged in as a user in your browser.
-The user pool tokens appear directly in the URL of the web browser's address bar.
+If your browser redirects you to your app client's callback URL, then you successfully logged in as a user.
+The user pool tokens appear in the URL of the web browser's address bar.

 Note: To skip this step, create an Authorize endpoint URL that has the following naming pattern: